 Virtual Fall Conference

 To increase accessibility for all students, the annual Fall Conference is a Virtual event for 2020.
 This interactive session will be held over Zoom on November 21, 2020 from 1 – 5 and is open to all current or prospective YLA students and advisors.
 More registration details will be available soon.

 We are excited to announce that YLA is launching Virtual Classroom programs linking experiential learning with WV and OH content standards for American Government, Civics, and Economics classes.
 Contact us to learn how to implement this resource in your classroom!

 Youth in Government

 The Ohio Youth in Government Virtual conference held April 24-25 was a success.
 Students worked together with YLA staff and volunteers to coordinate two days of virtual legislative sessions, judicial sessions, and combined sessions with a special personalized word from Governor DeWine.
 The student officers reported that they thoroughly enjoyed the conference and were inspired to stay connected and engaged through this experience.

-The West Virginia Youth in Government conference will be held virtually on May 14 -15, starting at 4 pm.
-We have 128 registered participants who are eager to present their bills, work in committees, and preside over legislative sessions and judicial cases.
-A fantastic team of youth, volunteers, and YLA staff have been meeting regularly via video chat to plan this unique experience, and out of this virtual conference the 2020-2021 Youth Leadership Corps was established.
+The West Virginia Youth in Government conference was held virtually May 14 -15.
+128 participants registered to present their bills, work in committees, and preside over legislative sessions and judicial cases.
+A fantastic team of youth, volunteers, and YLA staff met regularly via video chat to plan this unique experience, and out of this virtual conference the 2020-2021 Youth Leadership Corps was established.

-Although camp will look somewhat different this summer, including on-site COVID-19 testing, modifications to our health screening process, food service, cleaning/disinfection procedures, personal protective equipment, and adaptation to some activities, we are sure it will still be a worthwhile time full of fun and memories.
+Although camp looks somewhat different this summer, including on-site COVID-19 testing, modifications to our health screening process, food service, cleaning/disinfection procedures, personal protective equipment, and adaptation to some activities, it has been a worthwhile time full of fun and memories.
 We believe in the power of camp and are doing everything in our power to create a meaningful and rewarding experience at Horseshoe for you.